 They’re not your ideal clients if they’re, if they’re really offended by anything you do.
 Because when it comes down to it, you can’t say or do the wrong thing to your ideal client because it’s not possible.
 They resonate with you and they like your personality and they are attracted to you because of you, not whatever it is that you’re selling.
 So if you stumble on your words, like I’ve done freaking 50 times already in this particular video, your ideal clients see your message and understand what point you’re trying to get across because their brains work the same way as your brain does.
 And your ideal clients are still gonna love you and they’re not going to care about all those stupid little things that you think are some huge deal that’s going to make you look dumb or whatever it is that you’re worried about.
 If it’s really your ideal client that you’re talking to, then it’s not gonna matter at all.
 It’s really not.

-Hi, thanks for the hearts!
-So that’s again where that ideal client research comes in that I’ve talked about probably a hundred times already in this group.
-Go watch the other videos if you don’t know what I mean.
+So that’s where that ideal client research comes in that I’ve talked about probably a hundred times already in this group.
+Go listen to the other episodes if you don’t know what I mean.
 But understanding your ideal client and getting inside their head, it matters for every single thing that you do in your business.
 So when we’re talking about this, it’s really important to attract those ideal clients, the right clients in the first place so that you’re talking to the right people.
 And that stuff is not going to be as big of an issue for you.